user7210unix/easywm/README.md

 <div align="center">

 # easywm
-0.1 Prototype!
+Version 0.2 Prototype!
 Building a Linux Window Manager from scratch | In the picture below you can see the current status of the development.
 There are still many problems but there is already a significant improvement than version 0.1
 <div align="center">

 <h1>